AMereBagatelle/fabricskyboxes/docs/schema-v3-proposal/schema-v3.md

 # Schema V3

-This specification aims to set a standard for custom sky rendering.
+This specification is the standard for sky rendering in FabricSkyboxes This schema envelops the entire file structure of a resource pack being used to load skyboxes.
-This schema envelops the entire file structure of a resource pack being used to load skyboxes.
+There are no promises about breaking this for the next few versions.

 ## File Structure

-The basic structure of a resource pack implementing custom skyboxes will be as follows:
+The basic structure of a resource pack implementing custom skyboxes is as follows:

 ```
 assets/namespace/sky...